tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-09-wayfinding-scientific-reasoning.md

 We walked first along Stingr trail and then on Beaver Trax, over to Ravensdale Lake, then up Snake trail and across Bail trail and then following some wider general access paths and who knows what &mdash; eventually, we just started walking in the general direction toward our car along whatever trail seemed headed in that direction.
 A couple of times my wife checked her GPS to ensure we were heading in the right direction.

 By trying a new route, we were forced into a state of more acute awareness of the environment, especially when we weren't sure which way to go.
-This hyper awareness prompted me wife to take more stock of the many types of trees, plants, and other vegetation.
+This hyper awareness prompted my wife to take more stock of the many types of trees, plants, and other vegetation.
 At least a half dozen times she stopped to use her naturalist app to identify the type of tree/plant/shrub we were passing.

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/henrys_ridge_landscape_1.jpg" alt="Henry's Ridge" />